Circular materials and flows

 Wood from sustainable forestry

-Most of our incoming wood consists of board material, with an average of approximately 30% recycled wood in the form of by-products and recycled material.
+Most of our incoming wood consists of board material, with an average of approximately 40% recycled wood in the form of by-products and recycled material.
 This way, waste wood from sawmills and forestry as well as from worn-out furniture and wood products is upgraded into new material.
 We constantly try to find new ways of increasing the proportion of recycled material in our wood products, but also to increase the amount of recycled materials in other input products, such as metal and plastic.
 We also work to reduce the waste from our own production and increase circular flows.
-During the year 63% of our waste wood and 73% of other waste went to new products.
+During the year 61% of our waste wood went to new products.

 Paint and solvents

 Solvents are mainly used in surface treatment and for cleaning paint finishes.
 An aspect of the work to reduce the use of solvents is to increase the proportion of water-based and UV-cured paints and to minimise the number of changes of production equipment, which both reduces the number of cleaning steps and increases productivity.
-During the year, we invested in new surface treatment equipment for darker colours, within the framework of the Nordic Swan’s criteria.
-This new equipment now enables us to meet our customers’ higher demand for darker colours, while the kitchens also meet the strict environmental and quality requirements.
+New surface treatment equipment for darker colours enables us to meet our customers' higher demand for darker colours, while the kitchens also meet the strict environmental and quality requirements.

 All production facilities work systematically to reduce its environmental impact.
 In total, 13 out of 14 facilities are certified under ISO 14001 standard for environmental management, the remaining one is in process.